Next Day Delivery / Same Day Pick Up - For Orders Placed Before 10am*

 Fresh turf direct from the farm 1800 458 859

-Protect your Sir Walter lawn from an Army Grub attack
+How to Protect your Sir Walter lawn from an Army Grub attack

 sir walter grub attackKeep an eye on your Sir Walter lawn this autumn as there have been significant reports of damage to lawns due to an invasion of army grubs.